DuandSu/cohort4/README.md

-This file(s) must be viewed from [github](https://github.com/larryevolveu/reference).
+This file must be viewed from [github](https://github.com/larryevolveu/reference).
 Do not view from an editor.

 This is the "Getting Started" repository for the EvovleU Full Stack Development program.
 It is a baseline to demonstrate: